pachyderm/pachyderm/doc/docs/2.1.x/how-tos/pipeline-operations/delete-pipeline.md

 # Delete a Pipeline
-You can delete it by running:
+You can delete a pipeline by running:

 ```shell
 pachctl delete pipeline <pipeline_name>